How to Make a DIY Tree Swing

 If your board isn't precut, use a miter saw to cut it to a length of 24 inches.

 Measure, Mark, and Drill Holes

-Use a speed square to mark a spot in each corner by measuring and marking a line two inches from each side.
+Use a Speed Square to mark a spot in each corner by measuring and marking a line 2 inches from each side.
 Drill a 5/8-inch hole where each line overlaps.

 Sand and Detail Edges

 Fit an orbital sander with 120-grit sandpaper and remove all splinters from the board, especially focusing on the edges.
 Once the board is nice and smooth, fit a router with a chamfer bit, and set until the bit is positioned to create a 1/4-inch wide chamfer.
 Run the router around every edge, as well as inside of each hole.
 Sand the board once more with 220-grit sandpaper, ensuring there are no sharp edges or splinters.

 What Is a Chamfered Edge?

 A chamfered edge is one with a 45-degree face.
 It offers a soft transition from the board's top to its side, while maintaining a sleek, modern appearance.